Nissan Cefiro: Infiniti I35 (A33, 2002–2004)

-Nissan updated the I30 for model year 2002 as the I35 (A33) for its Infiniti luxury division, launching the model with an estimated $40 million advertising campaign beginning in September 2001.
+Nissan updated the I30 for 2002 as the I35 (A33) for its Infiniti luxury division, launching the model with an estimated $40 million advertising campaign beginning in September 2001.
 Sales began on September 12, 2001 at 150 retailers across the United States, continuing its role as a badge engineered Cefiro positioned above another Cefiro variant, the North American Maxima (A33B).

 The I35 nameplate reflected the new engine, a 3.5 liter VQ35DE V6, producing 255 hp and teamed with a four-speed automatic transmission.
-Other revisions from its predecessor included the painted (rather than chromed) door handles, horizontal front grill, high-intensity xenon headlights, standard fog lights, revised trunk lid, combination lamps, larger badging, and low-restriction exhaust with chrome finishers.
+Other revisions from its predecessor included the painted (rather than chromed) door handles, horizontal front grille, high-intensity xenon headlights, standard fog lights, revised trunk lid, combination lamps, larger badging, and low-restriction exhaust with chrome finishers.
 With the I35, standard tires increased from 16" to 17", and the turning radius increased from 35.4 to 40.0 feet.

 The exterior and interior were designed at the Nissan Technical Center (NTC) in Atsugi, Japan.
 The I35 featured a coefficient of drag of .31 (.30 where equipped with a rear spoiler), an interior passenger volume of 120 cubic feet, and a 62/38 front/rear weight bias.
 Manufacture continued at Nissan's Oppama Plant.